jbluemink/Sitecore-Security-Rights-Reporting/README.md

 - 2.12 Support for Sitecore 10
 - 2.13 Support for Sitecore 10 update-1, no limit mode for simple list and a download button. bug fixes and text adjustments
 - 2.14 Support for Sitecore 10.1
+- 2.15 fix bug with fast query in Sitecore 10.1
 Tested on Sitecore 6.5 - 9, Version 2.3 and higher only tested on Sitecore 8.x and 9.x but should work on older versions.
 Version 2.7 and higher only test on Sitecore 9+

 ## Upgrading